rijs/docs/quick-start.md

 ##### Reactive Data

-Now open `localhost:4000` in two tabs and then try doing `ripple('tweets').push('new tweet!')` to add new data.
+Now open `localhost:4000` in two tabs and then try doing `push('new tweet!')(ripple('tweets'))` to add new data.

 ![reactive-data](https://cloud.githubusercontent.com/assets/2184177/4209638/ce377c08-386b-11e4-9e80-362d888842ca.gif)

 ##### Reactive Component (hot code push)

-Or you could try changing the implementation of the renderer by switching `green` to `red`, and watch the component update without a refresh:
+Or you could [try changing the implementation](https://github.com/rijs/examples/tree/master/minimal-vanilla) of the renderer by switching `green` to `red`, and watch the component update without a refresh:

 ![reactive-component](https://cloud.githubusercontent.com/assets/2184177/4209637/ce3396c4-386b-11e4-9c69-7be232382463.gif)